-Cash generated from operating activities before working capital changes and payment of tax amounted to \$\$79.9 million in 2015, which was in line with the improved operating performance.
-Free cash flow generated in 2015 was \$\$44.3 million, after paying for capital expenditures amounting to S\$30.4 million which included the progress payment amounting to S\$18.0 million for Yishun Junction 9, fitting out of the 5 new outlets opened in 2015 and renovation of existing outlets of S\$8.5 million, purchase of IT related equipments of S\$2.0 million for supermarket operation and purchase of plant and machinery to improve the capability of the warehouse of S\$1.9 million.
+Cash generated from operating activities before working capital changes and payment of tax amounted to S\$90.3 million in FY2016, which were in line with the improved operating performance.
+Free cash flow(1) amounted to a negative S\$10.6 million, due mainly to additions to property, plant and equipment in FY2016 amounting to S\$89.9 million.
+It consisted of progress payments totalling S\$19.2 million for the purchase of Yishun Junction 9, S\$55.1 million for the purchase of the Bedok store, S\$10.3 million for fitting out new stores, renovating old stores and upgrading supermarket equipment, S\$5.2 million for the upgrading of warehouse facilities including replacement of trucks and S\$0.1 million for the purchase of software by Sheng Siong (China) Supermarket Co., Ltd. The Group's balance sheet remained healthy with cash of S\$63.5 million as at 31 December 2016.

-CEO'S STATEMENT & OPERATIONS REVIEW

-The Group's balance sheet remained strong with cash of \$\$125.9 million as at 31 December 2015.

-FY2016 STRATEGY AND OUTLOOK
+FY2017 STRATEGY AND OUTLOOK